 Are you still interested in Canadian wedding traditions?

-This tradition gets the whole grooms party and the neighborhood excited and lets everyone know that a wedding is happening today!
+This tradition gets the whole groom’s party and the neighbourhood excited and lets everyone know that a wedding is happening today!

 It’s a good way to get everyone’s spirit high and also it’s a happy memory!